thejoseplatero/layman/README.md

-# Layman - Talk to Your App
+# neoneo - Talk to Your App

 A chat-first interface that lets anyone talk to their app.
 Understand flows, APIs, logic, and dependencies in plain language.

 ## Vision

-Layman is a chat-first interface that lets anyone talk to their app.
+neoneo is a chat-first interface that lets anyone talk to their app.
 It feels like ChatGPT but is specifically designed to help non-technical users (PMs, designers, execs, support) understand how applications work by:

 - Understanding flows, APIs, logic, and dependencies
 - Diagnosing bugs, inputs/outputs, and error states